Want to make a difference but don't have much money to spare? There are many ways to give that don't involve a lot of cash.

 11. Donate pet- or house-sitting

-A Seattle neighbor used to hire me to check in on her cat when she took short vacations; after the first couple of times, I asked that she make a donation to charity instead of paying me.
-You could do the same.
+A Seattle neighbor used to hire me to check in on her cat when she took short vacations.
+After the first couple of times, I asked that she make a donation to charity instead of paying me.
+You can do the same.

 12. Lend your phone

 Maybe someone in a nursing home or veterans hospital would like to call family/friends but can’t afford it.
 If you have unlimited minutes, talk to a social worker about sharing your phone for an hour at a time.

 13. Give new eyes